PostHog/posthog.com/contents/handbook/growth/sales/customer-onboarding.md

 ### Deliverables

-1. A partially filled-in tracking plan detailing Activation and Acquisitoon
+1. A partially filled-in tracking plan detailing Activation and Acquisition
 2. A code snippet showing them how to implement tracking for their product (including Identification and Groups if applicable)
 3. Elements and pages to add opt-out-capture to